ADGEfficiency/dsr-rl/PITCHME.md

 [All course materials are in the GitHub repo dsr_rl](https://github.com/ADGEfficiency/dsr_rl)

 - lecture notes hosted on GitPages
-- a collection of useful machine learning & reinforcement learning literature
+- useful machine learning & reinforcement learning literature
-- practical work, consisting of a collection of scripts to run DQN on Cartpole and some additional Python tips & tricks
+- practical work - collection of scripts to run DQN on Cartpole and some additional Python tips & tricks
 ---
 ### Agenda